junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas doesn't stop the spell, only returning him with a determined look. "*Omnis legio, omnis incursion...*"

-The black smoke of demons circling over their heads drop down rapidly and unnaturally, their shape distorted by the force.
+The black smoke of demons circling over their heads drops down rapidly and unnaturally, their shape distorted by the force.
 They look more like getting pulled and dragged involuntarily by a force as strong as the eye of a hurricane rather than trying to launch an attack actively.
 They're reacting to the spell, controlled by it.

 Charlie gasps loudly.
 "That's exorcism, but reversed!"

 "You are gonna trap them in you."
 Dean realizes, tears falling down.
 "It will kill you."

-"I don't have enough power to smite all of them, but I can burn them up once they're in my vessel," Cas explains quickly between the spell.
+"I don't have enough power to smite all of them, but I can burn them up once they're in my vessel," Cas explains quickly between the spell chanting.
 "It's the only way the two of you can get out of here safely."

 "Don't do this, Cas."
 Dean sobs, holding him tighter.
 "Don't make me lose you again."

 Charlie thinks quickly.
-"We only need your vessel as a trap, why don't you jump into Dean?
-We knife them with demon blade once they're in, then you jump back."
+"We only need your vessel as a trap.
+Why don't you jump into Dean?
+We knife them with the demon blade once they're in, then you jump back."

 "Yes, yes!"
 Dean agrees enthusiastically, glancing at Charlie with gratitude.
 "Come on, Cas!
 It will work!
 Yes!
 I'm okay with it!"